 2. For all previous generations of Kindle Fire, Kindle Fire HD, and Kindle Fire HDX tablets

-Almost all Google apps except Google Play store, work on all previous generation of Kindle Fire tablets.
+Almost all Google apps except Google Play store, work on all previous generations of Kindle Fire tablets.
 This is very likely blocked by Amazon.
 But you can install Google apps APK files directly.
 GMail, YouTube,… almost all Google apps should work after you install the 4 APK files and run one ADB command.

 In this case, although Google Play store does not work on these tablets, you still need to install it because some other Google apps require it.